- Research Promotion (Research Committees, Annual Meeting)

 AIJ provides 10 meeting rooms for various committee meetings within the AIJ building, but it is not equipped with any testing or research facilities of its own.
 The technical activities, such as the publication of design standards and guidelines, as well as research reports, are strictly based on the voluntary research efforts of individual members.
 AIJ provides some funding to each technical committee.
 A major part of the funding is normally used to pay nominal travel expenses for out-of-town committee members.
 Committee members are not paid for their contributions to committee activities.

-The Annual Convention is held for three days in autumn and is hosted by local chapters in turn.
+The Annual Meeting is held for three days in autumn and is hosted by local chapters in turn.
 During the convention, over 6,000 technical papers are presented.
 More than 9,000 members and non-members generally register at each convention.
-At the Annual Convention the latest studies, findings and information are exchanged through technical sessions, panel discussions, lectures and exhibitions.
+At the Annual Meeting the latest studies, findings and information are exchanged through technical sessions, panel discussions, lectures and exhibitions.

 Events organized by AIJ under joint auspices of other related organizations